TMA deliver the training for three apprenticeship standards. These are:

 The training will typically take place at the workplace, but can also be arranged off-site.
 The most effective way of delivering the training and acquiring new experiences is on a day release basis.
 We can also run apprenticeships on a block release basis if this is a better fit.

-At the end of each programme, apprentices will receive a leadership and management diploma from the ILM.
+At the end of each management programme, apprentices will receive a leadership and management diploma from the ILM.

 If you have a requirement for management apprenticeship training, please email our team directly at firstname.lastname@example.org or complete the enquiry form.